COSC1127-AI/pacman-contest-cluster/dashboard/README.md

 $ pip3 install streamlit
 ```

-Then, update the information in `app.py` with the correct data:
+Then, update the information in `config.py` with the correct data for your system.
+For example:

 ```shell
 STATS_FOLDER = ('/data/www/stats-archive')